raiden-network/raiden/docs/api_walkthrough.rst

 ===============================
 In this scenario it is assumed that a user holds some ERC20 token, with address ``0x9aBa529db3FF2D8409A1da4C9eB148879b046700``, which has not yet been registered with Raiden.

-The user wants to register the token, which will create a `Token Network <https://raiden-network-specification.readthedocs.io/en/latest/smart_contracts.html#tokennetwork-contract>`_ for that token.
+The user wants to register the token, which creates a `Token Network <https://raiden-network-specification.readthedocs.io/en/latest/smart_contracts.html#tokennetwork-contract>`_ for that token.
 For each registered token there is a corresponding token network.
 Token networks are responsible for opening new payment channels between two parties.

 Checking if a token is already registered
 -----------------------------------------
-One way of checking if a token is already registered is to get the list of all registered tokens and check if the address of the token wanted for interaction exists in the list:
+One way of checking if a token is already registered is to get the list of all registered tokens.
+Then, in the returned list, check if the address of the token wanted for interaction exists:

 .. http:example:: curl wget httpie python-requests

    GET /api/1/tokens HTTP/1.1
    Host: localhost:5001

-If the address of the token exists in the list, see the :ref:`next scenario <joining-existing-token-network>`.
+If the address of the token exists in the list, see the :ref:`Joining an already existing token network scenario <joining-existing-token-network>`.
 If it does not exist in the list, it is desired to :ref:`register the token <adding-a-token>`.